To Catch a Thief: Production

-To Catch a Thief was the director's first film (of five) made using the VistaVision widescreen process, and the last of the three Hitchcock films with Grace Kelly.
-The film was the penultimate collaboration with Cary Grant; only North by Northwest (1959) followed.
-It is also about a man with a mistaken identity who goes on a breakneck adventure to prove his innocence.
+To Catch a Thief was the director's first of five films made using the VistaVision widescreen process, and the last of three starring Grace Kelly.
+It was also Hitchcock's penultimate collaboration with Cary Grant, followed by North by Northwest (1959); both films are about a man with a mistaken identity who goes on an adventure to prove his innocence.

-The costumes were by Edith Head, including Kelly's memorable gold lamé gown for the film's costume ball.
+The costumes were by Edith Head, including Kelly's gold lamé gown for the film's costume ball.

 The car driven by Grace Kelly was a metallic blue 1953 Sunbeam Alpine Mk I.

 Locations

-To Catch a Thief was filmed largely in the Paramount Studios, Hollywood, California, and on location in the Alpes-Maritimes of southeastern France, on the Mediterranean coast.
-It included the resorts of Cannes, Nice, Villefranche-sur-Mer and Saint-Jeannet.
+To Catch a Thief was filmed largely in the Paramount Studios, Hollywood, California, and on location in the Alpes-Maritimes of southeastern France.
+It included the resorts of Cannes, Nice, Villefranche-sur-Mer, Saint-Jeannet and Tourrettes-sur-Loup.

 Crucial to the film's success in shooting on location was the presence of unit production manager C.O.
 "Doc" Erickson.
 He had developed a reputation for his work on prior Paramount films that had relied on a great amount of location photography, such as Shane (1953) and Secret of the Incas (1954).
 Erickson thoroughly researched the logistics of shooting in the South of France and communicated with Bill Mull, the production manager on Little Boy Lost (1953).

 Distribution

 To Catch a Thief is the only Hitchcock film released by Paramount that is still owned and controlled by the company.
-The others were sold to Hitchcock in the early 1960s and are currently distributed by Universal Studios.
+The other five films Hitchcock made at Paramount—Rear Window, The Trouble with Harry, The Man Who Knew Too Much, Vertigo, and Psycho—each passed from the studio to his personal ownership eight years after the date of their theatrical release, under the conditions of his contract.
+Those five are currently distributed by Universal Pictures.